inscist/api-guidelines/Guidelines.md

 #### 6.6.1.
 Interpreting a sorting expression
 Sorting parameters **MUST** be consistent across pages, as both client and server-side paging is fully compatible with sorting.

-If a service does not support sorting by a property named in a _$orderBy_ expression, the service **MUST** respond with an error message as defined in the Responding to Unsupported Requests section.
+If a service does not support sorting by a property named in a _$orderBy_ expression, the service **MUST** respond with an error message as defined in the [Unsupported Requests](#12-unsupported-requests) section.

 ### 6.7.
 Filtering
 The _$filter_ query string parameter allows clients to filter a collection of resources that are addressed by a request URL.